-Minecraft is a powerful learning tool.
-Although I was highly skeptical of it when my daughter first expressed an interest, our family’s experience with Minecraft completely changed my mind.
-So can Minecraft be educational?
+So can Minecraft be an educational tool?
 Absolutely.
-But not in our home.
+Should you integrate it into your homeschool planning?
+It can be done, but not in our home.
 I have, in fact, purposely resisted the temptation to turn Minecraft into an educational activity.

 But wait.
 I just said it was a powerful learning tool and now I’m saying it’s not an educational activity in our home.
 What do I mean by that?

-If you look up “educational” on Dictionary.com, it says: “tending or intended to educate, instruct, or inform.”
+If you look up educational on Dictionary.com, it says:

-If you look up “learning” on Dictionary.com, it says: “the act or process of acquiring knowledge or skill.”
+If you look up learning on Dictionary.com, it says:

 Wow.
 Do you see how different the two definitions are even though we often use the words interchangeably?

-Learning is about the process of acquiring knowledge.
+- Learning is the process of acquiring knowledge.
 It is about searching and discovering for yourself.

 I fell into this very trap.
 When Caroline got into Minecraft, I floated the idea that there are Minecraft printables, Minecraft math activities, Minecraft writing activities, and even Minecraft online classes that we could use that would be “fun” (and would accomplish “educational goals” at the same time although I did not say that to her).